AlchemicRaker/fire/README.md

         pause_menu();
     }

-~~For assembly, the "farjsr" and "farjmp" macros are provided that take a label as a target, and will switch to the label's bank before jumping.~~
+For assembly, the "farjsr" and "farjmp" macros are provided (via "fire.inc") that take a label as a target, and will switch to the label's bank before jumping to the address. _Expect a and x to be clobbered in the process._

+    .include "fire.inc" ; to get access to the macros

+    .segment "PRG_BANK_0"
+    loop:
-    farjsr pause_menu
+        farjsr work
+        jmp loop

+    back:
+        farjmp forth

+    .segment "PRG_BANK_1"
+    work:
+        lda #$42
+        rts

+    forth:
-    farjmp pause_menu
+        farjmp back

 The following functions are available for DATA BANK and SAMPLE BANK.
 The DATA BANK has optional C functions to push and pop banks, that may help manage which data page is currently selected.